akshay-vedpathak/Inverted-Index/README.md

 1. Preprocesses the data in the text collection (stop words removal, stemming, removing punctuations etc.)
 2. Creates an inverted index for looking up relevant documents for each word in the vocabulary of the document collection
 3. Assigns weights to each word in the documents/queries by using TF-IDF weighting scheme
-4. Retrieves a list of relevant documents for the given list of queries specified in queries.txt
+4. Retrieves a list of relevant documents for the given list of queries specified in queries.txt and ranks the retrieved documents in decreasing order of their cosine similarty with the query
 5. Calculates average precision and recall for the top (10/50/100/500) retrieved documents by using relevance.txt

 ## Running the code